theonlyway/openlifter/README.md

 1. Tag the release in git.
 2. Edit `package.json` to set the `version`, `homepage`, and `router_basename` variables.
 These are used by the `.env` file to create JS environment variables.
 In our example, set `"version": "x.y"`, `"homepage": "https://www.openlifter.com/releases/x.y/"`, and `"router_basename": "/releases/x.y/"`.
 3. Edit `src/versions.js` to fix the `releaseDate` using ISO-8601 notation (YYYY-MM-DD).
 Hopefully in the future we can just automate this, but I couldn't think of a platform-independent way at this hour.
-4. Run `make release`.
+4. Run `make release-web`.
 This will build into `public/`, but mess up the state of the repo.
 5. Move the `public/` folder into `releases/` for permanent archival, using the version.
 For example, `mv public releases/x.y`.
 6. Fully reset the repo: `make clean && rm -rf public &&  git reset --hard HEAD`
 7. `git add releases/x.y && git commit`